-Update: February 2019— To see if USENET Crawler is up — check our uptime chart for USENET Crawler here.
+Update: April 2019— To see if USENET Crawler is up — check our uptime chart for USENET Crawler here.
+New Uptime charts available.

 USENET Crawler, a relatively new indexer, has thrown in the towel following pressure from BREIN.
 Reposed on Reddit, a complaint from BREIN cites alleged copyright infringement as the reason that the agency demanded that the site be taken offline.

 The site owners apparently ignored requests from the agency but, after a time, BREIN contacted the webhost for the site.
 Within 24 hours of BREIN contacting USENET Crawler’s webhost, the site was taken down.

 The site may not have officially given up as of yet, however.
 In talking with the site developers, they said that they may be setting up a site on another host and getting back online soon.
 The BREIN organization is known for attacking the owners of the sites that they take down, including seizing bank accounts, and the site developers are considering whether to start up again very carefully.
 The people behind USENET Crawler do still have possession of their domain and may move it over to another registrar outside of the Netherlands. – Also worth a look would be our list of Best NZB Site